bkuhn/talks/LinuxCollaborationSummit-2012/compliance.markdown

 + &hellip; it's an engineering problem.

++ Everything else is trivially fixed!

 # The Easy Parts of Compliance

-+ Fixing copyright notices
++ Fixing copyright notices.

-+ Clarifying contradictory license texts
++ Clarifying contradictory license texts.

-+ Other informational requirements
++ Other informational requirements.

 # The Only Hard Part of Compliance